What is Order Fulfilment?

 Use automated tools to prevent over or underselling inventory, both of which can cost you money, decrease sales, and decrease the customer experience.

-Decide whether in-house or outsourced fulfilment is best
+Decide whether in-house or outsourced fulfillment is best

 Give your customers regular delivery status updates